vliu15/elmo-kmeans/README.md

  * `--mode cluster` to cluster embeddings
  * `--mode metadata` to write metadata file
  * `--mode tensorboard` to create TensorBoard files
+ * `--mode analyze` to write clustered sentences to files

 A couple auxiliary files:
  * Run `sh clean.sh` to convert transcriptions to lower case and remove stop words